lunar-insight/lunar-resources-insight/README.md

 MAP_SERVER_URL=http://example.com/geoserver
 ```

-Edit the geoconfig.ts file with your map server configuration with your workspace name and layer name assuming you are using GeoServer.
+Edit the config.js file with your map server configuration with your workspace name and layer name assuming you are using GeoServer.

 ### Installation